tybens/communal-youtube-website/README.md

 a button that allows users to select a video to be anonymously uploaded to the same youtube channel.

-youtubevideouploader.py continuously checks the /uploads directory for new videos added every 3 minutes.
-If a video is found, it is uploaded to the Communal Youtube youtube channel before being deleted from the directory.
+`ytVideoUploader.py` continuously checks the `/uploads` directory for new videos added every 3 minutes.
+If a video is found, it is uploaded to the [Communal Youtube](https://youtube.com/channel/UC_SReR6zWYD5XQLztnLtP-g) youtube channel before being deleted from the directory.

 ## for the future:
 - allow longer videos to be submitted